 Investigation and Discovery

 We may also seek information about the defendant during this time – for example, in a nursing home abuse case, we may review the nursing home’s record for any past occurrences of abusive or otherwise negligent behavior.

 Our expert Colorado legal team would be happy to schedule an initial consultation with you to determine whether you have a valid personal injury claim.

 Pre-trial Resolution: Settlement

 A settlement is an agreement, sometimes reached through mediation, in which the defendant and/or insurance company agrees to pay the plaintiff a sum of money in exchange for the plaintiff dropping all further courses of legal action.

-Filing Lawsuit and Going to Trial
+Filing a Lawsuit and Going to Trial

-Contact Us About Personal Injury Lawsuits
+Contact Us About Your Colorado Personal Injury Lawsuit

-During your personal consultation, Mr. Tenge and his legal team will analyze your situation, answer your questions, and help you feel more comfortable about the entire litigation process.
+During your personal consultation, Mr. Tenge and his legal team will analyze your situation, answer your questions, and help you feel more comfortable about the entire personal injury litigation process.